Chatham/statsd-socket.io/README.md

 # statsd-socket.io [![Build Status](https://secure.travis-ci.org/Chatham/statsd-socket.io.png?branch=master)](http://travis-ci.org/Chatham/statsd-socket.io)

-[StatsD](https://github.com/etsy/statsd) backend to emit stats over [socket.io](http://socket.io/)
+[StatsD](https://github.com/etsy/statsd) backend to emit stats over [socket.io](http://socket.io/).
+This backend allows you to subscribe to individual stats, groups of stats, or all stats and handle them in real time.

 ## Installation
-There are a few ways to install `statsd-socket.io` to be used with StatsD.
+There are a few ways to install `statsd-socket.io` to be used as a [StatsD](https://github.com/etsy/statsd) backend.
 You can add it to the StatsD `package.json` and run `npm install`.

-To simply install the module, just run:
+The simplest way to install the module is to run:

 ```bash
   $ npm install statsd-socket.io